 The above scenarios all sound better than trying to replace a single leader with another individual.

 Job Structure & the Mechanics of Working Together

 Carl, Mike, and I have been working within this model for over sixteen months, and it’s going well.
 I continue to believe in our rationale and the benefits of the structure.

 Of course, the structure alone isn’t sufficient for success.
 I believe the devil is in the details of how to organize responsibilities, share work, and stay aligned.
-We will share more about how we organize and do the job in future posts.
+I share more about how we organize and do the job in the rest of the series:

 - The Flourishing Triangle: Why Remote Work is Kryptonite for Positive Connections - July 25, 2022

 - Pack Your Higher Purpose for the Long Haul - July 6, 2022

 - Return To Office – A Time for Context-Based Leadership - May 16, 2022

 - Resilience Doesn’t Come From Being Resilient - August 11, 2021

 - Pursuing Social Excellence through Co-located Work - May 10, 2021